rokas93/exam/README.md

 # Users reservation app

-This app functionality: create new, edit and delete existing data.
+This app functionality: create new, edit, and delete existing data.
 All created data is visible in UI.

 ## Back End